 How does Ophea support schools that want to be certified?

 We have developed a series of support tools that are available to schools registered for Healthy Schools Certification.
 We will also provide schools participating in Healthy Schools Certification with training and consultation support on an ongoing basis.
 This may include consultation from Ever Active Schools, PHE Canada or Ophea depending on where your school is located.

 Support tools can be accessed by registered schools from the online dashboard.
 The Healthy Schools Certification Team is available year-round by email as an additional support to schools: Contact Us.

 Does Healthy Schools Certification provide funding to schools?

-No, Healthy Schools Certification does not provide funding to schools during the 2022/23 school year.
-However, two opportunities to apply for funding to support implementation of your Action Plan are currently available through PHE Canada:
+No, Healthy Schools Certification does not provide funding to schools during the 2023/24 school year.

 How Can I Get Involved in Healthy Schools Certification?

 Educators, including teachers, administrators, and support staff, are the backbone of any school team.
 As staff of the school, they have a solid understanding of school and board/district/authority objectives, as well as an appreciation of the diversity of the students and school community.
 Educators are involved in all stages of the Healthy Schools Process.
 The more educators are able to contribute, the more your team will be able to accomplish, and the more students will want to be involved.